igagrock-archive/cdnbackendapi/README.md

-# cdnbackendapi
+# image store

-- Takes a base64 image
+- input  a base64 image
 - converts it into a jpeg image
 - store it in data folder in openshift server.